What is a probe thermometer and why should we use it?

-To make sure the proper food temperatures are reached and maintained, you should use a probe thermometer.
 A probe thermometer is a thermometer that has a pointy metal stem that can be inserted into food.
-Use a probe thermometer to check internal food temperatures when you cook, re-heat, cool, thaw, and keep foods hot or cold.
+Using a probe thermometer helps to make sure the proper internal food temperatures are reached and maintained so you don’t risk being sick with a food-borne illness.

-Probe thermometers must be cleaned and sanitized by using alcohol swabs or a sanitizing solution after each use.
-To sanitize, mix 5 ml (1 tsp) of unscented bleach with 750 ml (3 cups) of water.
+Probe thermometers can be first cleaned with soap and water followed by rinsing and sanitizing.
+To sanitize, you can use alcohol swabs or a sanitizing solution.
+To prepare a sanitizing solution, mix a 1/2 tsp of unscented bleach with 1 L (4 cups) of water.
 Sanitizing the probe thermometer will help you avoid cross-contamination.

 - Wait at least 15 seconds for the reading to steady and then record the reading.

-“Recalibrating” means to adjust the thermometer to make sure it’s reading the right temperature.
-You need to recalibrate your thermometer regularly to make sure your temperature readings are accurate.
+“Calibrating” means to adjust the thermometer to make sure it’s reading the correct temperature.
+You need to calibrate your thermometer regularly to make sure your temperature readings are accurate.

-- Place the stem of the thermometer in the mixture, making sure it doesn’t touch the sides or the bottom of the cup.
-Wait until the needle stops moving.
-If the needle is not pointing at 0°C (32°F), it needs to be adjusted.
+Step 2: Place the stem of the thermometer in the ice and water mixture, making sure the stem doesn’t touch the sides or the bottom of the cup.
+Wait until the reading is steady (stops moving).

 If you have any questions, feel free to contact us at 519-258-2146 ext.
 4475.